-The Spirit of Healthy Kids Regional Program is a partnership between Northern Health, the Prince George Cougars, Vista Radio and the Spirit of the North Health Care Foundation.
+The Spirit of Healthy Kids Regional Program is a partnership between Northern Health, the Prince George Cougars and the Spirit of the North Health Care Foundation.
 Using local hockey players as role models, the program teaches elementary school children:

 - The importance of reading and physical activity

 - Healthy and philanthropic behaviours such as being kind, and helping friends, family, and the community

 The program’s benefits include healthier students, plus a chance to win grants for your school.
 And after all, healthier students are better learners!